LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 First you build the market.
 Then you optimise the funnel.

-Document Ads generate CPLs of between €15 and €100 depending solely on the quality of the lead magnet.
+Document Ads generate CPLs between €15 and €100 depending solely on the quality of the lead magnet.
 Not the audience.
 Not the bid.
 The asset.

 Calculators and simulators

 Simulations or calculators tend to be among the most powerful lead magnets.
 They let the user enter information to estimate ROI, savings, market benchmarks, or cost and efficiency impact.
+A very effective structure: let the user complete the whole simulation and show the final result behind a form.
+Someone who's invested time filling in a calculator has much higher intent than someone downloading a generic guide.

 Guides and e-books with preview access